Consensys/doc.gnark/docs/HowTo/serialize.md

 cs.WriteTo(&buf)
 ```

-To deserialize, you first need to instantiate a *curve-typed* object, and per `gnark` API design choices,
+To deserialize, first instantiate a *curve-typed* object, and per `gnark` API design
-these objects are not directly accessible (under `internal/`).
+choices, these objects are not directly accessible (under `internal/`).

 ```go
 // instantiate a curve-typed object